 A.No.
 We do not accept score of GMAT.
 (Nov.22 2018)

-- Q7.Should the two letters of reference be submitted directly by the referees via the GOAS?
+Q7.Should the two letters of reference be submitted directly by the referees via the GraSPP Online Application System ?

 Q8.If the date of graduation is indicated on my official transcript, would it suffice as official proof of graduation?

 A.No.
-Only if both of the name and the date of the degree awarded are written on the official transcript, applicants do not have to submit the official proof of graduation.
-For details, please see the Application guidelines and the GOAS User Guide for Applicants.
-(Nov.22 2018)
+Unless both of the name and the date of the degree awarded are written on the official transcript, applicants have to submit the official proof of graduation.
+For details, please see the Application Guidelines and the User Guide for Applicants.
+(Oct.
+9, 2019)

 Q9.Is it possible for my college to send official proof of graduation and any official transcripts directly to your office of admissions by express mail?

-Q11.Can I directly send the application fee to the GraSPP Admissions Office?
+Q11.Can I directly send the application fee to GraSPP?

 A.No.
 Payment must be made via e-shiharai online payment system.
 If you do not have credit card of your own, relatives or acquaintances may make the payment on your behalf.
-If you cannot make the payment through e-shiharai for any reason, please contact the GraSPP Admissions Office.
-(Nov.22 2018)
+If you cannot make the payment through e-shiharai for any reason, please contact the MPP/IP Desk.
+(Oct.
+9, 2019)

 Q12.I was accepted to the MPP/IP, but am unable to enroll as scheduled due to personal reasons.
 Is it possible to postpone my enrollment to the next intake?